How We Use AI and JTBD to Accelerate Portfolio Company Growth

 What Weak Fit Looks Like

 Conversely, if a product has high satisfaction on low-importance job steps—or if the highest-opportunity needs remain completely unmet—that's a warning sign.
-Even strong top-line numbers may mask deeper issues that could emerge post-close as churn, slow sales, or failed expansion efforts.
+Even strong top-line numbers may mask deeper issues that could emerge as churn, slow sales, or failed expansion efforts.

 We Assess Whether the GTM Strategy Aligns with Urgent Needs